jenngeorge/recurse-center-notes/daily-doings.md

   - kafka + flask + citibike (part 1)
   - spark + kafka + flask (part 2)
   - derivatives and partial derivatives for ML

+- scrape craigslist for ideal apartments

 - refactor nn-from-scratch
   - more reusable code
   - update challenges to be switched on/off with function params

+- see if want to contribute to https://github.com/CZagrobelny/new_sanctuary_asylum/issues

 - web scraping with python: fake news chrome plugin  https://medium.freecodecamp.org/how-to-scrape-websites-with-python-and-beautifulsoup-5946935d93fe